 The Effects of Repealing ObamaCare or Defunding ObamaCare

 If the Affordable Care Act was repealed or defunded, especially now that it’s “the law of the land” (ie. it was upheld in the Supreme Court in 2012), the effects would be massive to say the least.
 For starters since so much of the health care reform law is already implemented, many aspects would not just go away overnight.

-Some of the parts of the law that could go away overnight if the ACA was repealed include the majority of the new benefits, rights, and protections like the protections for the 1 in 2 Americans with preexisting conditions, would do little to curb federal, state, or personal health care spending, but would be a major blow to new consumer rights and protections in regard to healthcare.
+Some of the parts of the law that could go away overnight if the ACA was repealed include the majority of the new benefits, rights, and protections like the protections for the 1 in 2 Americans with preexisting conditions.
+Repealing those protections would do little to curb federal, state, or personal health care spending, but would be a major blow to new consumer rights and protections in regard to healthcare.

 Reforming the ACA, Instead of Repealing it